On resolution of 1-dimensional foliations on 3-manifolds

 where $\widetilde{f} = (f(uz,vz,z) - uz^n)/z$ and $\widetilde{g} = (g(uz,vz,z) - vz^n)/z$.
 The functions $\widetilde{f}, \, \widetilde{g}$ are thus divisible by $z$ since $f$ and $g$ have order at least~$2$ at the origin.
 The lemma follows. \end{proof}

-Next we are going to determine conditions on $f$ and $g$ for the singular point $p_0 \simeq (0,0,0)$ to be a persistent nilpotent singularity under blow-up transformations.
-Let then $\fol$ be the foliation associated with a vector field $X$ having the normal form provided by Proposition~\ref{prop_normal form} and Lemma~\ref{furthersimplification-1}.
-Namely $X$ is given by
+Next, we are going to determine conditions on the functions $f$ and $g$ for the singular point $p_0 \simeq (0,0,0)$ to be a persistent nilpotent singularity.
+Thus let $\fol$ be the foliation associated with a vector field $X$ having the normal form provided by Proposition~\ref{prop_normal form} and by Lemma~\ref{furthersimplification-1}.
+In other words, the vector field $X$ is given by

 where $f$ and $g$ are holomorphic functions of order at least~$1$ and $n \in \N$, with $n \geq 2$.
-Let $S$ be a smooth formal separatrix of $\fol$ giving rise to the persistent nilpotent singular points (see Definition~\ref{definitionpersistentnilpotent}).
+Let $S$ be a smooth formal separatrix of $\fol$ giving rise to the persistent nilpotent singular point (see Definition~\ref{definitionpersistentnilpotent}).
 Without loss of generality, the contact order~$k_0 (\geq 4)$ between $S$ and the $z$-axis is assumed to be large and, similarly, $f(0,0,z)$ and $g(0,0,z)$ are assumed to have order bigger than $2n \geq 4$.

 Note that the curve locally given by $\{y=0, z=0\}$ coincides with the singular set of $\fol$.
 We are then allowed to perform either an one-point blow-up centered at $p_0 \simeq (0,0,0)$ or a blow-up centered at the mentioned curve.
 Now we have: